FAQ

 Which City agency will be responsible for program administration?

-- NYC DOT will be responsible for program administration.
+- NYC DOT is responsible for program administration.

 Which agencies will lead enforcement of the new program?

-- NYC DOT will lead interagency coordination on enforcement with the Department of Sanitation, the Police Department, DOHMH, and the Department of Homeless Services.
+- NYC DOT will lead interagency coordination on enforcement with the Department of Sanitation, the Police Department, the NYC Health Department, and the State Liquor Authority.

 What support will the City provide to help me through this process?